 Note: These recommendations must be read with the footnotes that follow; these notes contain the number of doses, intervals between doses, and other important information.

 Figure 1.
-Recommended adult immunization schedule, by vaccine and age group1 zoster vaccine recommended regardless of prior episode of zoster
+Recommended adult immunization schedule, by vaccine and age group1

 ^{}Covered by the Vaccine Injury Compensation Program.

 Figure 2.
 Recommended vaccinations that might be indicated for adults based on medical and other indications1